geoffrey-young/3D-Printing/models/voron/ercf/buffer/README.md

 ### array

-currently, there is only a 9 slot version, limited by the bottom bracket and side latches.
-I'll put out some 3 and 6 slot variations "soonish"
+currently, there is both a 6 and a 9 slot version, though the 6 slot is untested at this point in time.  the only parts that differ are the side latches and bottom bracket, which are easy for me to modify (and for you to print) if they don't work - just let me know.

 | part                                                           | description                                       | hardware       | 9 filament total |
 | :---                                                           | :---                                              | :---           | :---             |